kemitchell/saas-package/README.md

+# SaaS Passport

+standardized, adaptable terms for SaaS contracts

-# Packet Structure
+## Deal Packet

-Documents, in order of preferences

-1.  _Order Form_: deal-specific terms
-2.  _Rider_: provider-specific terms
-3.  _Add-On_: optional, additional terms
+A deal on SaaS Passport terms is made up of a few documents:

+-  An _Order Form_ listing deal-specific terms, for negotiation by businesspeople
+-  A _Rider_ adding vendor-specific terms and optionally incorporating one or more _Add-Ons_, for negotiation by lawyers
-4.  _Base Terms_: invariant general terms
+-  _Base Terms_ setting out invariant legal terms